arpansahoo/JHU-Covidbot-Web/README.md

-## User interface (Vue.js) for the JHU COVID-19 Q&A Chatbot
+## User interface for the JHU COVID-19 Q&A Chatbot

-Researchers at the Johns Hopkins University created a chatbot (built with Dialogflow) to help answer questions about COVID-19.
-To learn more about the chatbot, go [here](https://jhu-covid-qa.github.io/).
+This is the web interface (written in Vue) for Johns Hopkins' COVID-19 chatbot.
+It features a chat screen and message input.
+This client-side interface sends user queries to the Dialogflow agent and fetches responses.

 ### Installation
-Clone the repository.
-Run this command
+Clone the repostiory.

+Make sure to have npm and NodeJS installed.
+You may want to remove package-lock.json.
+Then install all dependencies by running this command
 ```
 npm i
 ```

 ### Developing
-Use either npm or yarn to start the development server.
+Use npm or yarn to start the development server.
 npm:
 ```
 npm run serve